JuanGuzmanG/JuanGuzmanG/README.md

 # Hey there!
 I'm Juan Guzman 👋

-I'm an 8th semester Systems Engineering student and Full-Stack developer, passionate about web development and artificial intelligence.
+I'm an 8th semester Systems Engineering student and Back-end developer, passionate about web development and artificial intelligence.

 #### 🛠️ Main Technologies
 > ### 🛠️ Backend